openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/cingulateSulcus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: The cingulate sulcus is a sulcus (brain fold) on the medial wall of the cerebral cortex.
-The frontal and parietal lobes are separated by the cingulate sulcus from the cingulate gyrus.
-[WP,unvetted].
+   :definition: Is a subarachnoid sulcus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002710)]
-   :description: 'Cingulate sulcus' is a subarachnoid sulcus.
+   :description: The cingulate sulcus is a sulcus (brain fold) on the medial wall of the cerebral cortex.
+The frontal and parietal lobes are separated by the cingulate sulcus from the cingulate gyrus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002710)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102181
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002710#cingulate-sulcus-1
    :name: cingulate sulcus